Optical#

 set_light#

-set_light sets Optical Sensor’s LED to on or off.
+set_light sets Optical Sensor’s LED to on, off, or a set brightness level.

 Usage: